OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 - Others: There are many other libraries, such as [CocoaSecurity](https://github.com/kelp404/CocoaSecurity "CocoaSecurity"), [Objective-C-RSA](https://github.com/ideawu/Objective-C-RSA "Objective-C-RSA"), and [aerogear-ios-crypto](https://github.com/aerogear/aerogear-ios-crypto "Aerogera-ios-crypto").
 Some of these are no longer maintained and might never have been security reviewed.
 Like always, it is recommended to look for supported and maintained libraries.
 - DIY: More and more there are developers that have created their own implementation of a cipher or a cryptographic function.
 This is often not recommended, and should be vetted in depth (see static analysis for more details).

 #### Static Analysis
 A lot has been said about deprecated algorithms and cryptographic configurations in section `Cryptography for Mobile Apps`.
 Obviously, these should be verified for each of the mentioned libraries in this chapter.
 Pay attention to how-to-be-removed key-holding datastructures and plain-text data structures are defined.
 If the keyword `let` is used, then you create an immutable structure which is harder to wipe from memory.
+Make sure that it is part of a parent structure which can be easily removed from memory (e.g. a `struct` that lives temporally).

 #####CommonCryptor
 If the app uses standard cryptographic implementations provided by Apple, the easiest way to determine the status of the related algorithm is to check for calls to functions from `CommonCryptor`, such as `CCCrypt` and `CCCryptorCreate`.
 The [source code](https://opensource.apple.com/source/CommonCrypto/CommonCrypto-36064/CommonCrypto/CommonCryptor.h "CommonCryptor.h") contains the signatures of all functions of CommonCryptor.h.
 For instance, `CCCryptorCreate` has following signature: